-Viscosupplementation is a type of knee injection treatment for osteoarthritis.
-It is also called hyaluronan acid injections.
+Viscosupplementation is a type of knee joint injection treatment for osteoarthritis of the knee.
+It is also called hyaluronic acid injections.
 Knee pain is the second most common type of chronic pain in the United States.
-Fortunately, there are experienced pain specialists who are able to analyse your circumstances and advise you about the best course of treatment to accommodate to your lifestyle and level of health.
+Fortunately, there are experienced pain specialists who are able to evaluate your circumstances and advise you about the best course of treatment.
 You can find a pain doctor at a Pain Treatment Clinic in many different locations.

 - hereditary tendencies